gallenc/kuwaiba-examples-1/kuwaiba-docker-compose/README.md

 # Pris

-Provisioning integration server now uses rest api to get report from kuwaiba.
+Provisioning integration server now uses a rest api to get the CSV report from kuwaiba.

 Make a call to should show requisition file http://localhost:8000/requisitions/kuwaiba